There are three methods to recognize your prior learning to meet a portion of the requirements of the degree program.

 What is PLAR?
 Block / Program-Based PLAR Process

 We respect the learning students bring to our institution and we will assist adult learners to earn credit for what they already know and can do.
 Prior Learning Assessment (PLAR) is a process that gives you the opportunity to receive credit for what you already know and can do.
-We use a course ADED 305 to teach you the skills and to assist you to build a learning portfolio for assessment.
+Students wishing to pursue Block program PLAR credits must complete ADED 305 Portfolio Development for PLAR to provide guidance with your portfolio.

 3. Challenge Courses